Pulmonary Vascular Research Institute: Events and activities

+Publications: the PVRI published its first periodical, the PVRI Review, in 2008-2011.
+The PVRI's official scientific journal, Pulmonary Circulation, is an international, peer-reviewed medical research journal that focuses exclusively on publishing original research, review articles, case reports, guidelines, and consensus articles in the fields of the pulmonary circulation and pulmonary vascular disease.
+In 2011, several PVRI members collaborated to produce the Textbook of Pulmonary Vascular Disease.

 Publications

 The PVRI's official scientific journal, Pulmonary Circulation, is an international, peer-reviewed medical research journal focused on publishing original research, review articles, case reports, guidelines and consensus articles exclusively in the fields of the pulmonary circulation and pulmonary vascular disease.
-It is published on behalf of the PVRI by SAGE Publications.
+It is published on behalf of the PVRI by Wiley.